Best Inflatable Fishing Kayak – Angler Yaks Blown Up!

 A good runner up is the Aquaglide Blackfoot Angler 125 HB.
 It’s lightweight, has a huge weight-bearing range, lots of mounting points and even a cooler with rod holders.

 These inflatable boats can be ideal if you’re short on storage space at home and want a vessel that’s easy to take to the water.
-Remember, not all of these yaks will be suitable for everyone.
+Remember, not all of these inflatable fishing kayaks will be suitable for everyone and there are other inflatable kayaks out there.
 Weight capacity and space on board will likely be important things to think about.

 And that's our roundup of the best inflatable fishing kayaks!